5 Things You Need to Know about the Future of SIP

 Globalization in the marketplace spans industries, from retail to research and beyond.
 With an increased reliance on the Internet of Things (IoT) throughout the world economy, SIP will continue to create lighter, cheaper, and faster enhancements to B2B communications without borders.
 Making phone calls over the internet via SIP trunks can only improve and gain new functionality with the fascinating evolution of IoT.

-Everyday, it seems, headlines reveal new security breaches, and therefore, new vulnerabilities within existing systems.
+Everyday, headlines reveal new security breaches, and therefore, new vulnerabilities within existing systems.
 Once believed to be secure, these systems often fail to close loopholes in data transmission that opens pathways for the ill-intended to disrupt communications and damage businesses.
 As SIP trunking continues to expand its reach around the world, the technology will evolve to address new security concerns.
 For instance, RingLeader SIP establishes a secure VPN connection straight from RingLeader’s Data Center to a client’s PBX.
 Then, RingLeader encrypts the data in accordance with HIPAA, thereby providing end-to-end security without needing dedicated IT support.

 VoIP Blogger, Crowdvoicing Expert, SIP Industry Marketing, DC native and Washington Capitals fan.